raduxcc/codeception_api/README.md

 # Codeception API Automation Suite

+---
-Automated API testing suite for the Media Buyers mockup API (https://app.mockfly.dev/ + 6a1b64f18823bcd776a68e67), built using PHP and the **Codeception** framework.
+Automated API testing suite for the Media Buyers (public) mockup API (https://app.mockfly.dev/ + 6a1b64f18823bcd776a68e67), built using PHP and the **Codeception** framework.
 It features dynamic state factories, strict JSON schema validation, and multi-environment configuration mapping.
-The mockup responds to both GET and POST to the same endpoint, responding HTTP200 and HTTP400 based on a header.
+The public API responds to both GET and POST to the same endpoint, responding HTTP200 and HTTP400 based on a custom header.
 ---

 ## Project Structure